 Two Fatal Motorcycle Crashes in Utah on Sunday

 The second accident happened a little before 5:00 p.m.
 The same article mentions that a 2005 Suzuki motorcycle was traveling along S.R.
-14 near Cedar City when in trying to pass a fellow motorcyclist, the motorcyclist lost control of his bike.
+14 near Cedar City when the motorcyclist lost control of his bike while trying to pass a fellow motorcyclist.
 The vehicle slid off the shoulder.
 The driver was thrown from the motorcycle and was fatally wounded when he struck the ground.

 Neither motorcyclists’ identities were immediately released.
 Before this accident, the number of motorcycle accidents was already higher than in previous years.
 We have reported on this fact already this year, and we are sad to see that the number is still climbing.
 Although Utah is not the state with the highest number of motorcycle accident deaths per year, any is too many.
 According to Consumersafety.org, the states with the most motorcycle accidents are Texas, Florida, California, Pennsylvania, and Ohio.